fbn10040/SP-Online-List-Formats/ProductsResponsibilities/README.md

 # Product Responsibility!

-This row formatter will show a user and it's responsibilities
+This row formatter will show a user and it's responsibilities.

+Required columns below:

 |Type|Internal Name  |
 |--|--|